second-breakfast/second-breakfast.github.io/_posts/2020-05-02-deuteronomy.markdown

 ### Money Laws
 Let us begin our study by putting our money where our mouths are: in Deuteronomy 15:1-18, we see a set of money laws concerning the canceling of debts and freeing of servants.

 These laws state that creditors are to “cancel any loan they have made to a fellow Israelite” at “the end of every seven years” (Deut.
 15:1-2).
 Similarly, for those who own Hebrew servants, “in the seventh year you must let them go free” (Deut.
 15:12).
-Note that the laws about canceling debts and freeing servants are grouped together here: this makes sense because people would *become* servants by selling themselves into debt: “If any of your people — Hebrew men or women — sell themselves to you and serve you…” (Deut.
+Note that the laws about canceling debts and freeing servants are grouped together here.
+This makes sense because people would *become* servants by selling themselves into debt: “If any of your people — Hebrew men or women — sell themselves to you and serve you…” (Deut.
 15:12).

 By constrast, in Exodus 21:2, we see the original statement of this law: “If you buy a Hebrew servant, he is to serve you for six years.
 But in the seventh year, he shall go free, without paying anything.”
 That's it!